 - 1. The number of uninsured inpatient hospital days (for each inpatient routine service cost center on the cost report) - 2.
 The uninsured inpatient and outpatient hospital ancillary charges (for each ancillary cost center on the cost report) - 3.
-The amounts of payments received during the the state plan year made by or on behalf of patients and payments made by third parties related to uninsured inpatient and outpatient hospital services.
-The information collected shall: - a.
-Include payments received during the state plan year under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
+The amounts of payments received during the hospital's fiscal/CMS Report years that encompass the state plan year made by or on behalf of patients and payments made by third parties related to uninsured inpatient and outpatient hospital services.
+The information collected shall:

+- a.
+Include payments received during the hospital's fiscal/CMS Report years that encompass the state plan year under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
 Not include payments, funding and subsidies made by the state or a unit of local governments (e.g., state-only, local-only or state-local health program)